Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 transaction amount.
 Stand-alone credits are also supported in this Acceptance Devices

 solution.
-For more information, see Processing a Stand-Alone Credit.
+For more information, see Stand-Alone Credit.

-If the request is unsuccessful, you will receive an error response with details.
+When the request is unsuccessful, you will receive an error response with details.

 {